Confidential Computing: Integrating Intel® Tiber™ Trust Services and Intel TDX, with Microsoft Azure or Google Cloud Platform

 Confidential Computing Policies

 There are no special CTE-U policies for Confidential Computing.
-Create standard and LDT policies as usual.
+Create standard policies as usual.

 Confidential Computing GuardPoints